trp86/BigData/spark/scala/app-ts-generate-sessionid/README.md

 # app-ts-generate-sessionid

-Application "app-ts-generate-sessionid" will help us to generate sessionid column and activity time for a timeseries data.For example lets take a sample timeseries data.
+Application "app-ts-generate-sessionid" will help us to generate sessionid column and activity time for a timeseries data.

+Given below a time series data which is a click stream of user activity.

 click_ts | user_id
 --- | ---